stepci/stepci/docs/guides/fuzz-testing.md

 # Fuzz Testing

+Fuzz Testing is a type of testing, that involves providing unexpected or invalid input to an API in order to test its robustness and identify any potential vulnerabilities

+The goal of API fuzz testing is to simulate attacks on the API in order to uncover any security weaknesses that may exist

 You can utilise the [templating](/reference/templating) functionality combined with `naughtystring` filter to replace a placeholder value with a "naughty" string

 ::: info